microsoft/verona/docs/programmable-control-flow.md

 * Negation in types to indicate that some type won't be thrown.
 * Automatically convert an exception that we don't allow in the function signature to a local return value and type check against the return value.
   * Or enclose all bodies with a try/catch that catches Return[$ResultType] and returns the value
-  * May be better to catch each Return[T] exception that's not in the `throws` signature and unwrap it
+  * May be better to catch each Return[T] exception that's not in the signature and unwrap it
 * Throw `NoCatch` in a catch clause to backtrack
   * A catch that doesn't execute anything rethrows the exception